 So, unfortunately, I can’t recommend using them in this recipe or in any of my baking recipes.
 I think that frozen blueberries are great for making shakes and smoothies.
 They’re not really suitable for baking, in my opinion.

 The orange zest is a must!

 Please don’t omit the orange zest.
-It really makes a big difference, and greatly enhances the flavor of these keto blueberry scones.
+It really makes a big difference, and greatly enhances the flavor of these almond flour keto scones.

-In my opinion, if you have all the ingredients for these scones except for the orange, it’s better to not make them until you do have an orange than to make them without the orange zest.
+In my opinion, if you have all the ingredients for this recipe except for the orange, it’s better to not make them until you do have an orange than to make them without the orange zest.

 The almond flour brand makes a difference